 Juan Pedro Vasquez worked as a farmer in El Salvador.
 A notorious gang began coming to his house and demanding an extortion fee.
-Every two weeks the gang would come to the house and ask for money and threaten Vasquez with violence.
-For the last two years, Vasquez had been paying the gang in order to protect himself, his family and his young son.
-However, in the fall of 2018 there stopped being enough work available for him to pay the extortion fee.
+Every two weeks the gang would come to his house and ask for money and threaten Vasquez.
+For the past two years Vasquez has been paying the gang to protect his family.
+However, in the fall of 2018 work was scarce and Vasquez could not afford to pay the extortion fee.

-Soon after, two gang members came to Vasquez’s house and told him directly that if he did not pay the money they would kill him and take his son away.
-The gang told him that he had 10 days to get the money they wanted.
-Fleeing from the gang within El Salvador wasn’t an option, as the gang has connections all over the country.
-Even worse, corrupt police officers work in unison with this specific gang – if Vasquez tells the police he is being threatened, they may report the complaints back to the gang, putting his family in further danger.
-With no other options, Vasquez fled the country with his son and is currently asking for asylum in the US.
+Two gang members came to Vasquez’s house and told him directly that if he did not pay the money they would kill him and take away his son.
+The gang told him he had ten days to get the money.
+Relocating within El Salvador was not an option because this gang has ties everywhere.
+Corrupt police officers work in unison with this specific gang and if Vasquez reported the extortion and threats, his life would be in greater danger.
+With no other options but to flee the country, Vasquez came to the United States and is currently asking for asylum.